AGCoL

 System Requirements

-The machine must be a Linux or MacOS 64-bit machine.
-SyMAP has been tested on the following:
+The machine must be a Linux or MacOS 64-bit machine with sufficient memory for your dataset.

 v5.4.1 and later: